abs-platform/abs-software/CODING_STYLE.md

         for(i = 0; i < 3; i++) {    /* Braces are optional here because the */
             printf("i is %d\n", i); /* inner part of the block is short     */
         }                           /* enough to write it on a single line. */

  6. Functions, classes and methods:
-    a.
-Both opening and closing braces must be written in a new line.
+   1. Both opening and closing braces must be written in a new line.
-    b.
-No blank lines can be included right after or before the opening and closing braces, respectively.
+   2. No blank lines can be included right after or before the opening and closing braces, respectively.
       Example:

         int a_function(void)
         {                   /* New line.                                    */
             do_something(); /* No space between prev. line and this one.    */